Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 <img src="{{ site.baseurl }}/assets/images/autonomy-diagram.png" alt="Autonomy" style="width: 90%;" />

 ## What can you do if you're in a code factory?
 If you leave you will sacrifice a lot of autonomy learning the ropes after switching.
-So you would have to be very certain about conditions in the new job.
-In almost any environment learning to push back against code factory practices is an important career skill.
+So you have to be very certain of conditions in the new job and that's not easy.
+In almost any environment learning to recognize and push back against code factory practices is an important career skill.

 ### Slowly changing things
-Whoever runs the show is going to need convincing that the team is capable of operating without spoon-fooding.
-The best way to prove **that** is by doing.
+The best way to prove the team is capable of operating without spoon-feeding is by doing.
 For example:
 * Get invited to the closed door meetings and bring what you learn back to your team.
 * Question deadlines and help via proactive communication on status.
 * Bring in others *not on your team* to make sure information isn't siloed.

 In the end more autonomy requires more work.
-Unless you want to be the new foreman, your team will have to rely on collaboration and communication to replace the dictates from on high.
+Unless you want to be the new foreman, your team will have to rely on collaboration and communication to supplement dictates from on high.

 ### Reclaiming wasted time
 What 20% time projects show is that with enough time on their hands developers can achieve great things.
 Like